aws/aws-sdk-go/example/service/ecr/deleteRepository/README.md

 # Example

-This is an example using the AWS SDK for Go to delete a ECR Repository.
+This is an example using the AWS SDK for Go to delete an ECR Repository.

 # Usage